dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 ![[../3 Resources/Pasted image 20201209232920.png]]

-Ethics refers to series of standards provided to an individual by an external source like their profression, society or religion
+Ethics refers to series of standards provided to an individual by an external source like their profession, society or religion
-Morals refers to an individual's own standards regarding right and wrong Individuals recongise and follow ethics because society says it is the right thing to do .
+Morals refers to an individual's own standards regarding right and wrong Individuals recognise and follow ethics because society says it is the right thing to do .
 Not following these standards may leads to peer or societal disapproval.
 Morals are standard which define how things should work according to our conscience.
 There source is internal.
 If we don't follow these standards, we many feel remorse, depression, dissonance, uncomfortable
 In most cases there is congruence between ethics and morals as morality of an individual is developed within the environment of ethics previaling in the society
 India has more conflict between morals and ethics